 Article 4 of the Resolution states the minimum information on customers that financial institutions must obtain when opening new accounts or updating their information.

 In the event of corporate accounts, the Resolution requires using Attachment 5 of the Resolution, i.e. FATCA Self Certification, and independent document among the procedures applied to identify all customers when opening the account and/or updating information.

-In the event of individual accounts, the Resolution refers to Attachment 3, representing the minimum information received among the “KYC” document, and Attachment 4 if there are positive indications to subjection to FATCA.
+In the event of individual accounts, the Resolution refers to Attachment 3, representing the minimum information received among the “KYC” document, and Attachment 4 if there are positive indications of subjection to FATCA.

 Obligation by End of September 2015

-Article 4 of the Resolution obliges the financial institution to identify an employee, and a substitute to ensure implementation of all FATCA requirements in the financial institution, and notifying MoF, with an official letter, no later than 30 September 2015, as well as notifying the supervising regulator.
+Article 4 of the Resolution obliges the financial institution to identify an employee, and a substitute to ensure implementation of all FATCA requirements in the financial institution, and notify MoF, with an official letter, no later than 30 September 2015, as well as notify the supervising regulator.

-It is worth mentioning that FATCA is a set of policies and procedures circulated by IRS, especially designed to mitigate tax evasion by US persons.
-The application of FATCA obliges financial institutions, i.e. banks, investment companies, trustees, securities custodians, mutual funds, credit companies, insurance and re-insurance companies, at local or global levels, to comply with those policies and procedures issued by IRS.
-Otherwise, they will sustain financial losses and local penalties that may affect their local business, even if they have not US customers or dealings with the US.
+It is worth mentioning that FATCA is a set of policies and procedures circulated by the IRS, specially designed to mitigate tax evasion by US persons.
+The application of FATCA obliges financial institutions, i.e. banks, investment companies, trustees, securities custodians, mutual funds, credit companies, and insurance and reinsurance companies, at local or global levels, to comply with those policies and procedures issued by IRS.
+Otherwise, they will sustain financial losses and local penalties that may affect their local business, even if they have no US customers or dealings with the US.